SHIMODA CONFERENCE SERIES

 This final report of the Shimoda ’94 conference, explores the issues discussed at the conference, including economic cooperation, conflict, and regional security issues.

-This volume contains articles that were prepared as background papers for the Third Japanese-American Assembly held in Shimoda, Japan, in June 1972, and attempts to identify the causes underlying the discord in US-Japan relations, with special emphasis on the communications gap between the two countries.
+This volume contains articles that were prepared as background papers for the Third Japanese-American Assembly held in Shimoda, Japan, in June 1972 (the first two Shimoda assemblies were held in 1967 and 1969), as well as the final report on the Third Assembly.

 The United States and Japan (1975)